VoronDesign/VoronUsers/printer_mods/hoschi/FYSETC_Spider_DIN_Mount/README.md

 ![FYSETC_Spider_DIN_Mount](./IMG/horizontal.jpg)

 Note: The mounting holes on the Spider board are very tight for M3 Screws.
-I drilled the holes out with a 3,2mm drill, but don't encourage anyone to do so, because of ... reasons.
+I drilled the holes out with a 3.2mm drill, but don't encourage anyone to do so, because - reasons.

 Disclaimer: It is your printer.
 If you do this and something breaks or if someone gets hurt, it is fully your responsibility.
 I take no responsibility.